 AccessMedicine Images: Tens of thousands of photos and illustrations to aid in visual diagnosis are available to save and download to presentations for educational purposes.
 You can view, favorite, and download images without losing your place in the text.
 Full AMA citations for the images are included.

-The AIDS Poster Collection consists of 625 posters from 44 countries.
+The AIDS Poster Collection consists of posters from dozens of countries.
 The posters were issued by a variety of institutions and organizations to educate and warn people about AIDS and to offer advice and information in visual form.

 Historical Associated Press photos.
 Also includes tens of thousands of graphics, audio files, and news stories and headlines.
 (Associated Press Photo Archive - AccuNet - AP Multimedia Archive - AP Photo Archive) [1826 - present]